Shortcut links:

 > Four Color Films review

-This brilliant film is based on Julie Maroh's graphic novel, "Le Bleu est une Couleur Chaude (a.k.a., Blue Angel)".
+This brilliant film is based on Julie Maroh's graphic novel, "Le Bleu est une Couleur Chaude", thoroughly expanded and deepened.

 > Four Color Films review